amazon-archives/debug-k8s-apps/content/home/pod-pending.md

 1000m (milicores) = 1 core = 1 CPU = 1 AWS vCPU.

+100m cpu = 0.1 cpu

 In this case, CPU request and limits have been specified to `2` and memory to `2GB`.
 So we need 8 blocks of 2 CPU and 2 GB memory.

 ---